A-Kutscher/Prediction-of-Product-Sales/README.md

 ![SHAP Bar Plot](Images/shap_bar_plot.png)

 SHAP Dot Plot
-- As per the SHAP summary - Dot Plot, the 3 most important features are:
+As per the SHAP ummary - Dot Plot, the 3 most important features are:
-  - "Item_MRP" -- As a product's list price or Item MRP increases, its overall item outlet sales also increase.
-  - "Outlet_Type_Grocery Store" -- Grocery Stores have less of an impact on item outlet sales than Supermarkets do.
+1. "Item_MRP"
+    - When the listed price (Item MRP) of a product increases, the model predicts higher overall item outlet sales.
+This implies that as the price of a product goes up, the model anticipates an increase in the number of units sold for that product.
+2. "Outlet_Type_Grocery Store"
+    - Products sold in grocery stores have a smaller impact on item outlet sales compared to those sold in supermarkets.
+In other words, the type of outlet significantly influences the model's predictions, and grocery stores tend to have a lower effect on sales.
+3. "Outlet_Type_Supermarket Type3"
-  - "Outlet_Type_Supermarket Type3" -- Of the 3 types of supermarkets, Supermarket Type3 has the highest financial impact on item outlet sales.
-Perhaps these are the largest of the 3.
+    - Among the three types of supermarkets, Supermarket Type3 has the most substantial financial impact on item outlet sales, according to the model.
+This suggests that Supermarket Type3 stores may be the largest among the three and have the highest influence on the predicted sales of products.

 ![SHAP Dot Plot](Images/shap_dot_plot.png)